neeraj-wisetr/slate/source/index.html.md

 # Introduction

-Welcome to the Autonami Public API!
-You can use our API to access Autonami Public API endpoints, which can manage autonami data in our database.
+Welcome to Autonami Public API!
+Our APIs are perfected to enable all organizations (of any size) to create powerful integrations that are easy to use and customize.
+You can use our API to access Autonami Public API endpoints, which manage the information in our database.

-We have language bindings in PHP!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+To further assist you, we have provided code samples on the bottom right section of this page.
+You can switch the programming language of these examples with the tabs given in the top right.

 # Authentication